mozilla/addons-server/docs/topics/api/addons.rst

         This API requires :doc:`authentication <auth>`, and for the user to be an owner of the add-on.

     .. warning::
-        If you change you delete yourself as an add-on author you will lose all access to the add-on.
+        If you delete yourself as an add-on author you will lose all access to the add-on.

 .. http:delete:: /api/v5/addons/addon/(int:addon_id|string:addon_slug|string:addon_guid)/authors/(int:user_id)/